JetSimon/second-pancreas/psyc-1215-lecture-8-notes.md

 Psychological disorder rates vary, depending on the time and place of the survey.
 Poverty is a risk factor.
 Conditions and experiences associated with poverty contribute to the development of psychological disorders.
 Some disorders such as schizophernia can drive people into poverty.

+---

+# List of Disorders

+## Obsessive Disorders

+### OCD

+## Depressive Disorders

+### Major Depressive Disorder

+* Person experience in absense of drugs or other medical conditions, 2+ weeks with 5+ symptoms.
+Of which one must be depressed mood or loss of interest/pleasure.

+### Persistent Depressive Disorder (Dysthymia)

+* Person experiences mildly depressed mood more often than not for at least two years, along with at least two other symptoms
+* Can also be seasonal (SAD)

+## Bipolar Disorder

+* Disorder in which a person alternates between hopelessness and lethargy and the overexcited state of mania; formerly called manic-depression
+* Mania - A hyperactive wildly optimistic state in which dangerously poor judgment is common
+* Less common than major depressive disorder, but is often less functional
+* Potent predictor of suicide

+# Genetic Influences of Disorders

+Risk increases if family member has disorder.
+37 percent.
+Linkage analysis points to "chomosome neighbourhood".
+Many genes work together and produce interacting small effects that increase risk for depression.

+Bipolar is very heritable, GAD is least.
+Schizo second most.